Skip to main content

 Usage Examples

-Example 1: Getting Word-Level Text Alignments
+Example 1: Getting Word-Level Text Alignments with a Provided Transcript

 from forcealign import ForceAlign

-# Provide path to audio_file and corresponding transcript
+# Provide path to audio file and corresponding transcript

 align = ForceAlign(audio_file='./speech.mp3', transcript=transcript)

-# Runs prediction and returns alignment results
+# Run prediction and return alignment results

 words = align.inference()